Panasonic GX85 vs ZS200

 It is notable that the GX85 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the GX85 and the ZS200 are recent models that feature in their makers' current product line-up.
+Both the GX85 and the ZS200 are recent models that are part of the current product line-up.
 The GX85 replaced the earlier Panasonic GX7, while the ZS200 followed on from the Panasonic ZS100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX85 Manual (free pdf) or the online Panasonic ZS200 Manual.

 So what conclusions can be drawn?
 Is the Panasonic GX85 better than the Panasonic ZS200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.